-(New York, USA) Paulo Nazareth literally crossed, about a month ago, the United States border from Mexico to start his three-month stay at Residency Unlimited, New York, as part of his PIPA Prize 2016 grand award.
-One month later, he discusses his experiences (both in life and in art) since arriving in “On the Possibility of Dwelling in New York”, conversation between the artist and Claudia Calirman that takes place this Friday at Mendes Wood DM’s space in New York, Hic Svnt Dracones.
+(New York, USA) Last month, Paulo Nazareth crossed the United States border to start his three-month stay at Residency Unlimited, New York, as part of his PIPA Prize 2016 award.
+Now, he discusses his experiences since arriving in “On the Possibility of Dwelling in New York”, conversation between the artist and Claudia Calirman that takes place at Mendes Wood DM New York today.

 (New York, USA) Portuguese artists Gabriela Albergaria and Diogo Pimentão – the latter, a current Residency Unlimited resident – will discuss the impulse to draw and its day-by-day practice in a panel that takes place tomorrow, February 17th, at Sapar Contemporary.
 Both artists work extensively with drawing, although in very different grounds: while Albergaria focuses on nature, Pimentão explores the boundaries between drawing, performance and sculpture.